-§7.15 Generally.
+§ 6.15 Generally.

-- (a) For purposes of §§7.15-7.23 of this subpart, the term "manufacturers" shall denote any manufacturer of telecommunications equipment or customer premises equipment which performs a voicemail or interactive menu function. - (b) All manufacturers of telecommunications equipment or customer premises equipment and all providers of voicemail and interactive menu services, as defined under this subpart, are subject to the enforcement provisions specified in the Act and the Commission's rules. - (c) The term "providers" shall denote any provider of voicemail or interactive menu service.
+- (a) All manufacturers of telecommunications equipment or customer premises equipment and all providers of telecommunications services, as defined under this subpart are subject to the enforcement provisions specified in the Act and the Commission's rules. - (b) For purposes of §§ 6.15 through 6.23, the term "manufacturers" shall denote manufacturers of telecommunications equipment or customer premises equipment and the term "providers" shall denote providers of telecommunications services.